docker-hy/docker-hy.github.io/exercises.md

 Now that we know how to create and build Dockerfiles we can improve previous works.

-Make a script file for `read website; sleep 3; curl http://$website;` and run it inside the container using CMD.
+Make a script file for `echo "Input website:"; read website; echo "Searching.."; sleep 1; curl http://$website;` and run it inside the container using CMD.
 Build the image with tag "curler".

 Run command `docker run [options] curler` (with correct flags again, as in 1.3) and input helsinki.fi into it.
 Output should match the 1.3 one.